-11. Managing allegations against other pupils (child on child/peer on peer abuse)
+11. Managing allegations against other pupils (child on child abuse)

 We believe that all children have a right to attend the School and learn in a safe environment.
 Children should be free from harm by adults in the school and other pupils.
-We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will generally be dealt with under the School's Whole School Behaviour Policy.
+We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will generally be dealt with under the school's Behaviour Policy and procedures.
 It is not enough to respond to incidents as they arise and we strive to create an environment that actively discourages abuse and challenges the attitudes which underlie it.
-The school has a Policy which includes bullying, and sexual and racial harassment.